piotrzintel/Android-Virtual-Input-for-Linux/README.md

 You will also need Java Virtual Machine and Bouncy Castle API (http://www.bouncycastle.org/) to create a 'bks' file.
 You can use version provided (1.45 for java 1.6) or download the latest version from their website and change the name accordingly.

-Note:

-If you have an OpenSSL lib version 0.9.8n and earlier, you need to copy files from 'Include_oldSSL' to the 'Include' folder, overwriting as needed.

 There is a makefile in the AndServer main directory with following targets:

 all - default, compiling the entire application.
 Output program will be an AndServer file, created inthe main directory.